highlightjs/highlight.js/docs/language-contribution.rst

     }
   }

 The name of the file is used as a short language identifier and should be usable as a class name in HTML and CSS.
+The file itself should be stored in src/languages/

 3. Add language metadata